ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 to the appropriate network name and password for your WiFi environment.
 Save the file.

-Finally, load the TCP-CAN router program and make it run automatically when the RPP starts up.
+Finally, using **rshell**, load the TCP-CAN router program and make it run automatically when the RPP starts up.
 ```
 cp TCP-CAN.py /pyboard/main.py
 ```